Updated May 31, 2026§ For Pets

 • Highly visible orange color

-• Swappable long & short range antennas
+• Swappable long and short range antennas

 Key Features and Technical Specifications